maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 5	_Krott et al. 2007_.
 Analogical effects on linking elements in German compounds

 * When presented auditorily, linkers that are equivalent to plural endings are not perceived as having plural meaning (3)
-* Animate M ending in schwa adopt -n productively (3)
-* Consonant-final F and M adopt -en- less productively (3)
+* An -s- is inserted productively and automatically after certain suffixes (3)
+* An -s- is optionally after
+consonant-final masculine and some feminine words (3)
 * There is a significant analogical effect from the first constituent (7)
 * Gender is more important for -(e)n-, the inflectional class is more important for 0, rime is most relevant for -s- (9)